Profile

 Photo of Dr. Sam Cacace

-Dr. Sam Cacace is an Assistant Professor in Public Health Sciences and Core Faculty with the UNC Charlotte Violence Prevention Center.
-She specializes in military and veteran health and wellness from an ecological and psychosocial perspective, as well as advanced analytics and measurement, such as psychometrics, factor analysis, structural equation modeling, latent class and profile analysis, and other latent variable approaches.
-Dr. Cacace served as a postdoctoral research scholar, and then research scholar at NC State University’s Center for Family and Community Engagement, where she forged connections with campus military and veteran services, Team Red White and Blue, the Consortium for Health and Military Performance, NCServes, NC DHHS, and RTI International.
-Dr. Cacace’s areas of interest are in military health and wellness, measurement and survey design, and latent variable modeling.
-Currently, Dr. Cacace is examining stigma against military service as a barrier to help-seeking and wellness in the military and veteran community, means for improving cultural competency in health and mental health care workers and clinicians, and suicide prevention interventions and measurement tools using a team science approach.
+Dr. Sam Cacace is an Assistant Professor in Epidemiology and Community Health and Core Faculty with the UNC Charlotte Violence Prevention Center.
+She specializes in stigma from an ecological and psychosocial perspective, as well as advanced analytics and measurement, such as psychometrics, factor analysis, structural equation modeling, latent class and profile analysis, and other latent variable approaches.
+Dr. Cacace previously served as a postdoctoral research scholar, and then research scholar at NC State University’s Center for Family and Community Engagement, where she forged connections with campus military and veteran services, Team Red White and Blue, the Consortium for Health and Military Performance, NCServes, NC DHHS, and RTI International.

 Education